zylamarek/twitter-sentiment/README.md

 Regular dropout layer would set each input to zero with some probability p.
 This layer sets groups of inputs (each group corresponding to a word in the original input) to zero, each with some probability p.

-### block/block.py and block/train_block.py
+### block->block.py and block->train.py

 BlockLayer class implements a layer with 2 inputs: usual input and control input.
 Based on the control input the usual input is set to zero or passed.
 There's also a training script that utilizes the layer in a model.

 It was supposed to bring sparsity to the network and improve performance, but it doesn't.
-I put it in a separate directory not to clutter the main folder.
+You can find the code in the `block` branch.

 ### train.py